Location

 Why use Dry Needling?

-Our McHenry physical therapists use dry needling, along with other manual therapy techniques, with the goal of releasing or inactivating trigger points, a taut band of skeletal muscle located within a larger muscle group, to relieve pain or improve range of motion.
+Our McHenry physical therapists use dry needling, along with other manual therapy techniques, to release or inactivating trigger points, a taut band of skeletal muscle located within a larger muscle group, to relieve pain or improve range of motion.
 In physical therapy, trigger points are hyperirritable spots within a taut band of contractured skeletal muscle fibers that produce local and/or referred pain when stimulated.
 There are two types of trigger points, latent and active.
-A latent trigger point is a taut band of skeletal muscle that is only painful upon compression, but does not usually cause pain otherwise.
-While an active trigger point is a taut band of skeletal muscle that is spontaneously painful.
-Active trigger points can have referred tenderness, motor dysfunction and an autonomic response.
+A latent trigger point is a taut band of skeletal muscle that is only painful upon compression but does not usually cause pain otherwise.
+An active trigger point is a taut band of skeletal muscle that is spontaneously painful.
+Active trigger points can have referred tenderness, motor dysfunction, and an autonomic response.
 These are what patients usually refer to when they say they have a “trigger spot.”

 Trigger points often cause altered muscle activation patterns, thus causing a dysfunctional movement pattern, usually leading to a more painful movement pattern.
 Preliminary research supports that McHenry dry needling improves pain control, reduces muscle tension, and normalizes dysfunctions of the motor end plates, the sites at which nerve impulses are transmitted to muscles.
 This can help speed up the patient’s return to active rehabilitation.